Mizgin Ay

 Mizgin Ay (born 22 June 2000) is a Kurdish track and field athlete who competes in the 100 m, 200 m and 400 m events for Turkey.

 Early years

-Mizgin Ay was born in Batman, southeastern Turkey on 22 June 2000.
+Mizgin Ay was born to a Kurdish family in Batman, southeastern Turkey on 22 June 2000.

 She started with running already in the primary school years.
 At age ten, her talent in short-distance running was discovered.
 Two years later, she participated in athletics competitions.
 In 2014, she became the holder of six gold medals, winning all the competitions she took part in.
 At age 16, she joined Fenerbahçe Athletics.

 Career

 Ay won the gold medal in the 100 m and the bronze medal in the 200 m event at the 2017 World Youth Championships in Athletics in Nairobi, Kenya.
 At the 2017 Islamic Solidarity Games in Baku, Azerbaijan, she won the bronze medal in the 100 m, and another bronze medal in the 4 x 400 m event.